One of the most interesting articles or posts to read is what other people use, for things like traveling and computing.

 - I installed Pi-Hole on a RaspberryPi to help with blocking bad URLs.
 I even route all my network traffic through Pi-Hole and into Mullvad via Wireguard.
 It’s complicated so I’m writing up how to do it.

-- All media edited with Affinity Photo, Figma, Aurora HDR, or Luminar.
-I left Photoshop and Lightroom behind in 2020.
+- All media edited with Affinity Photo, Figma, or Luminar.

 - I try to use Open Source Software when possible.